BlackPythonDevs/blackpythondevs.github.io/_posts/2024-05-22-why-we-use-colored-and-coloured.md

 ## Our messaging is supported by those it defines

 I want to note that our global leadership made up of representatives across 4 continents along with our advisors and hundreds of members support our wording and more importantly its inclusive meaning.
 We've had the challenging conversation of people of Afro-Latin and Indigenous communities who were hesitant to join because of the word "Black".
-They appreciate our attemps to include them in both membership and messaging.
+They appreciate our attempts to include them in both membership and messaging.

 We respect that Black identity is not a clear cut designation.
 We do not gate or police blackness in our community and our [Code of Conduct](https://github.com/BlackPythonDevs/.github/blob/main/CODE_OF_CONDUCT.md) and policies prohibit the act of attacking a person's blackness.